Financial support for Car Repair and Garage Businesses

 It is repaid - along with fees - by a percentage of every card transaction your business makes.
 Unlike a loan, an MCA makes no interest charges, just a fixed fee that you know upfront.
 A small business can apply for an MCA and have an advance deposited in a matter of days, ideal if you have a cash shortfall or an unexpected expense.

 The early days of any business are challenging.
-As its name suggests, working capital finance is designed to boost the capital available to your business when it is not generating sufficient capital itself.
+As its name suggests, Working Capital Finance is designed to boost the capital available to your business when it is not generating sufficient capital itself.
 It's often used to provide cash to pay staff and operating cost while business is slow or during a period of growth when your cashflow is already stretched.
 It is usually designed to be repaid in the short- to medium-term, once your garage business is established and running.

 Tax is an issue for every business.
 A large quarterly VAT or annual tax demand can cause problems for your cashflow, particularly when it falls at the same time as other costs.

-Funding is available to let you spread the cost of your tax demands into affordable monthly payments.
+Luckily, funding is available to let you spread the cost of your tax demands into affordable monthly payments.
 This will help ensure that your garage can avoid cashflow problems, and makes it easier for you to budget ahead - and avoid trouble from the taxman.

 How we help you capitalise your garage operation

-At Rangewell we work across the entire lending industry, and we have finance experts with personal experience in the needs of the garage sector.
+At Rangewell, we work across the entire lending industry and we have finance experts with personal experience in the needs of the garage sector.